enov/Aurora/guide/aurora/usage_rest.md

-# Expose Your API
+# Expose Your RESTful API

-Aurora helps you to expose a REST-like API by extending the Controller_API.
+Aurora helps you to expose your Models to a RESTful API.
+This way you can CRUD your Models directly from Backbone.js.

-## Optional Automatic routing

-### Steps to enable automatic routing
+## Steps to enable a RESTful API

-In order to have automatic routing to your API controllers:
+In order to have automatic routing to your RESTful API:

+1. In your bootstrap, Set this route with a filter to the Aurora_Route::map

+        // Aurora RESTful API
+        Route::set('RESTful-api', 'api/<path>', array('path' => '.*'))
+          ->filter(array('Aurora_Route', 'map'));

+2. Either create a controller or make use of config based routing:
-1. Name your API controllers by starting with "Controller_API_"

-2. Extend them from Controller_API
+  2.1.
+Name your API controllers by starting with "Controller_API_" and Extend them from Controller_API

-3. Enable the Aurora_Route::route built-in route in your bootstrap

-You may want to place it as your first route, as it will first try to match routes that start with 'api/'.

-	Route::set('api', array('Aurora_Route', 'route'));
+  2.2.
+Add a config file routes.php in your `config` folder

+            return array(
+                'api' => array(
+                    'Calendar_Category',
+                    'Calendar_Event',
+                ),
+            );